Shimano XTR vs XT vs SLX vs Deore | MTB Drivetrains Explained!

 50/34, 36/40, 34/32, and 32/20 are all good ratios to start with and will be good starting points for the rest of your mountain biking career.

-In addition to not sinking into rocks in the bike’s pedal stroke, with the right ratio, you’ll be able to keep your weight more centered over the rear wheel.
+In addition to not sinking into rocks in the bike’s pedal stroke, with the right ratio, you can keep your weight more centered over the rear wheel.

 What Is The Best Chainring For Climbing?

-When it comes to which chainring to use, it simply depends on how often you’re climbing and how steep the climbs are.
+Regarding which chainring to use, it depends on how often you’re climbing and how steep the climbs are.

 A 32-tooth chainring (the smallest possible) is great for climbing steeper grades, but if you’re primarily riding slower paced trails or spending more time in the saddle, a 20-tooth chainring is probably better.